alielw/APS-NGS-day1-PM/README.md

 	        Hmel2.fa

-* Find Integrative Genomics Viewer in the Software Centre or download it to your own laptop.
+* Find `Integrative Genomics Viewer in the Software Centre` or download it from ([IGV](http://software.broadinstitute.org/software/igv/) on your own laptop.

 * Load the reference genome into IGV